Omaha Beach: Beachhead

 Reinforcement regiments were due to land by battalion, beginning with the 18th RCT at 09:30 on Easy Red.
-The first battalion to land, 2/18, arrived at the E-1 draw 30 minutes late after a difficult passage through the congestion off shore.
+The first battalion to land, 2/18, arrived at the E-1 draw 30 minutes late after a difficult passage through the congestion offshore.
 Casualties were light, though.
-Despite the existence of a narrow channel through the beach obstacles, the ramps and mines there accounted for the loss 22 LCVPs, 2 LCI(L)s and 4 LCTs.
+Despite the existence of a narrow channel through the beach obstacles, the ramps and mines there accounted for the loss of 22 LCVPs, 2 LCI(L)s and 4 LCTs.
 Supported by tank and subsequent naval fire, the newly arrived troops took the surrender at 11:30 of the last strong-point defending the entrance to the E-1 draw.
 Although a usable exit was finally opened, congestion prevented an early exploitation inland.
 The three battalions of the 115th RCT, scheduled to land from 10:30 on Dog Red and Easy Green, came in together and on top of the 18th RCT landings at Easy Red.
 The confusion prevented the remaining two battalions of the 18th RCT from landing until 13:00, and delayed the move off the beach of all but 2/18, which had exited the beach further east before noon, until 14:00.
 Even then, this movement was hampered by mines and enemy positions still in action further up the draw.

 By early afternoon, the strong-point guarding the D-1 draw at Vierville was silenced by the navy.
 But without enough force on the ground to mop up the remaining defenders, the exit could not be opened.
 Traffic was eventually able to use this route by nightfall, and the surviving tanks of the 743rd tank battalion spent the night near Vierville.

 The advance of the 18th RCT cleared away the last remnants of the force defending the E-1 draw.
 When engineers cut a road up the western side of this draw, it became the main route inland off the beaches.
 With the congestion on the beaches thus relieved, they were re-opened for the landing of vehicles by 14:00.
 Further congestion on this route, caused by continued resistance just inland at St. Laurent, was bypassed with a new route, and at 17:00, the surviving tanks of the 741st tank battalion were ordered inland via the E-1 draw.

 The F-1 draw, initially considered too steep for use, was also eventually opened when engineers laid down a new road.
 In the absence of any real progress opening the D-3 and E-3 draws, landing schedules were revised to take advantage of this route, and a company of tanks from the 745th tank battalion were able to reach the high ground by 20:00.